 The rate of adenocarcinoma of the esophagus has risen sharply in recent decades.
 Efforts are now being made to reduce obesity, a major risk factor for this form of cancer (and several other types as well).

 Researchers are also looking for ways to help stop Barrett’s cells from turning into pre-cancer or cancer.
-Drugs such as proton pump inhibitors (that lower stomach acid) and aspirin are now being studied for this purpose.
-There are many proton pump inhibitors, such as omeprazole (Prilosec®) and lansoprazole (Prevacid®).
+Drugs that lower stomach acid and aspirin are now being studied for this purpose.

 Doctors are using newer imaging tests and other tests to better determine which people are more likely to be helped by surgery to remove the esophagus, and which people are less likely to benefit from this major operation.

 Doctors are also constantly improving surgery for esophageal cancer to make these operations safer and help patients recover more quickly.

 Many studies are being done on new ways to combine chemo drugs to get the best results.
 Researchers are also studying the proteins inside esophagus cancer cells to see if they can tell if the cancer is likely to respond to chemo.
 This might help doctors choose the best treatment option for the person.

 Drugs that target certain substances in the cancer cell are becoming available.
 This is known as targeted therapy.
 It has been successful in some other cancers, and is now coming into use for esophagus cancer.